Archana Suseelan

-Archana Suseelan (born 6 October 1988) is an Indian actress who predominantly works in the Malayalam television industry.
+Archana Suseelan is an Indian actress who predominantly works in the Malayalam and Tamil television industry.

 Personal life and career

-Archana is a half Nepali and Indian born to Malayali father and Nepali mother.
+Archana born to Malayali father and Nepali mother.

 Archana came into limelight and became popular for her role as Gloria in the television series Ente Manasaputhri which aired on Asianet channel.
 She was also seen in several television serials in both Tamil and Malayalam languages.
 She is settled at Thiruvananthapuram with her family.
 She also runs a restaurant.